 - the symbol is indicated for PDCCH transmissions, by pdcch-ConfigSIB1, and CORESET 0 for the PDCCH transmissions would overlap in frequency with the WUS transmission

-A WUS monitoring occasion is over a first number of symbols, provided by WUS_NominalMO_duration_ IDLE/INACTIVE.
-If a number of available symbols for the UE to monitor WUS in a WUS monitoring occasion is smaller than a second number of symbols, provided by WUS_ActualMO_duration_ IDLE/INACTIVE, the UE does not monitor WUS in the WUS monitoring occasion.
-The UE monitors WUS in a WUS monitoring occasion over the earliest available WUS_ActualMO_duration_ IDLE/INACTIVE symbols in the WUS monitoring occasion.
+A WUS monitoring occasion is over a first number of symbols, provided by lpwus-NominalMoDuration in LowPowerConfig.
+If a number of available symbols for the UE to monitor WUS in a WUS monitoring occasion is smaller than a second number of symbols, provided by lpwus-ActualDuration in LowPowerConfig, the UE does not monitor WUS in the WUS monitoring occasion.
+The UE monitors WUS in a WUS monitoring occasion over the earliest available lpwus-ActualDuration symbols in the WUS monitoring occasion.
 If a number of available symbols for the UE to monitor WUS in a WUS monitoring occasion includes a symbol for LPSS reception, the UE does not monitor WUS in the WUS monitoring occasion.

 A UE assumes that WUS occasions occur with a periodicity equal to the I-DRX cycle in the RRC_IDLE/RRC_INACTIVE state [17, TS 38.304].
-The UE determines WUS occasions associated with a paging occasion based on PO-to-LO association.
+The UE determines WUS occasions associated with a paging occasion based on lpwus-PO-NumPerLO.
 A first frame of a WUS occasion starts a number of frames prior to the first of a number of paging frames associated with the WUS occasion [17, TS 38.304].
-The first WUS monitoring occasion of a WUS occasion starts at an offset provided by offset_firstMO_withinLO relative to the start of the first frame.
+The first WUS monitoring occasion of a WUS occasion starts at an offset provided by lpwus-OffsetFirstMoWithinLo relative to the start of the first frame.